Forest Dedication

 Interpretive Hike and Trailhead Celebration

-3pm for hike and 5pm for trailhead celebration!
+3PM for the hike and 5PM for the trailhead celebration!

-SPACE IS LIMITED.
-RSVP REQUIRED FOR HIKE BELOW
+SPACE FOR THE HIKE IS LIMITED.
+RSVP REQUIRED (button below)

 Who: Ashley Martens from Old Growth Forest Network and JCPF staff